 Dermatological Skin Conditions

 Our skin is the largest organ of the body and is exposed to a variety of external and internal factors that can lead to different skin conditions.
-Below are some common dermatological skin conditions, their descriptions, and brief explanations of their causes.
+Below are some common dermatological skin diseases, conditions and disorders; their descriptions, and brief explanations of their causes.

 Basal Cell Carcinoma / BCC